verifa/xyz-framework/readme.md

 ## Introduction

-XYZ is a framework to help platform teams build user-centric internal platforms to streamline the value creation process for its users.
-It is not a holistic framework which includes everything you might need for building an internal platform.
+XYZ is a framework to help platform teams build user-centric internal platforms to streamline the value creation process for internal users (i.e. stream-aligned teams in Team Topologies).
+It is not a holistic framework which includes everything you need for building an internal platform.
 The purpose of XYZ is to help you focus on your users, rather than on the engineering of a platform.

+> [!NOTE]
+> This is a work in progress and "XYZ" is a placeholder name until we come up with something good - suggestions welcome!

 The core of the framework is about splitting the platform architecture into three layers: abstraction, API and interface.
 By starting with the abstraction, the platform team is required to design the platform from their users’ perspective and domain.